mtyrolski/mimuw-hats/description.md

   * notifying users of items being found: push notifications, email, check manually in app/website
-  * possible extension: connection with external message bots
+  * unimplemented: connection with external message bots
   * when matching lost items, prioritize items marked as lost, then all registered items, finally post globally - simple posts consisting of photo and text with ability to mark as found and simple interaction - bumping,